 - Cockpit Motor Yacht: a yacht with more cockpit space than deck space.

 - Sportfish or Sport Fishing Yacht: A yacht used for fishing with a large cockpit, storage space, and the ability to handle rougher seas.
 These can also be referred to as Flybridge Sportfish or Sportfish Express and are built for longer durations out on the water.

 - Convertible: a yacht that combines features of a standard motor yacht with a sportfish yacht to have entertaining space when you need it, and also fishing space when you need it.

 - SUV: a yacht that combines features of a standard motor yacht and sport yacht.
-See the Riviera 575 SUV to learn more about this emerging style of yacht.

 - Tri-Decks: a superyacht with three levels of staggered, enclosed living space.

 - Expedition Yachts: a large yacht with a deeper displacement hull for more stability and comfort during longer-range trips.

 Read a few descriptions of yachts for sale and you’ll soon realize the boating community sometimes seems to have its own language.
 To accompany this roundup of yacht types, check out our Parts of a Boat post for more information, or jump right into checking out some of the models we at Van Isle Marina have for sale right now.